grouperatte/store-syndicator-bundle/README.md

 ### Running an export:

 In a terminal, run the command `bin/console torq:push-to-shopify "your-store-name"`.
 If you expect this export to take longer than a few minutes (or you are exporting more than a few thousand variants), wrap the command with `nohup` as follows to ensure the process continues running if your terminal session ends unexpectedly: `nohup bin/console torq:push-to-shopify "your-store-name" &`.

+### Viewing Results:

+The tab labeled "Execution", in a Store Exporter datahub config, contains a table of logs.
+This table will show any files or responses returned from API calls made while exporting your products, as well as any errors that shopify returns.